TobiasNils/home-cloud/apps/bitwarden/README.md

 # DB_CONNECTION_RETRIES=15

 ## Icon service
-## The predefined icon services are: internal, bitwarden, duckduckgo, google.
+## The predefined icon services are: internal, vault, duckduckgo, google.
 ## To specify a custom icon service, set a URL template with exactly one instance of `{}`,
 ## which is replaced with the domain.
 For example: `https://icon.example.com/domain/{}`.
 ##